riquellopes/dokku-app-configfiles/README.md

 5. Push your app to dokku and the config files in `.dokku-config/*` should be copied to your app's directory (e.g. `/home/dokku/my-webapp/`) on the dokku server.

+## Contributing

+Feel free to fork and create a Pull Request.

 License
 -------